(Now you can make professional looking proposals that land you the contracts and get you the business.)

 Well, those days are over!
 Sorry for the rant.
 Take it to heart my friends, this will never happen to you again.
 You will be prepared.
 All the hard work that used to go into the "business" of running a design business, just got a whole lot easier.

-The product is "Proposal Kit Professional" from Cyber Sea Inc., which won the editors pick award from the Ziff Davis publishers at ZDNet!
+The product is "Proposal Kit Professional" from Proposal Kit Inc., which won the editors pick award from the Ziff Davis publishers at ZDNet!
 Most everything in each kit being offered in several formats, Word as well as HTML Documents.
 There is also a Mac version of the Kits available.

 Project Management Pack - Business Planning Documents